 Over Threes(Only during Free Funding eligibility)

-- Fee for hours within the free funded hours = £0.00
+- Fee for hours within the government funded hours = £0.00

 We accept most childcare vouchers from employers who offer this benefit to their eligible employees as an e-voucher.
 Vouchers are non-taxable and exempt from NI contributions for employees, whilst offering NI savings for employers.
 Both parents are eligible to claim as long as they are both in employment.
 Further information can be found at www.childcarevouchers.co.uk.

 Tax credits are available from HM Revenue and Customs, based on household circumstances.
 You may be able to access help with the cost of ‘Ofsted approved’ childcare, if you are working for a minimum of 16 hours per week.
 Check on-line at https://www.gov.uk/browse/benefits/tax-credits for further information and eligibility.